pymupdf/PyMuPDF/docs/document.rst

       :arg str filename: optional filename.
 Documentation only, will be set to *name* if *None*.
       :arg str ufilename: optional unicode filename.
 Documentation only, will be set to *filename* if *None*.
       :arg str desc: optional description.
 Documentation only, will be set to *name* if *None*.

+      :rtype: int
+      :returns: *(Changed in v1.18.13)* The method now returns the :data:`xref` of the inserted file.
+In addition, the file object now will be automatically given the PDF keys ``/CreationDate`` and ``/ModDate`` based on the current date-time.

     .. method:: embfile_count()